facelessuser/coloraide/docs/src/markdown/harmonies.md

 If you'd like to change the `#!py3 Color()` class's default harmony color space, it can be done with [class override](./color.md#override-default-settings).
 Simply derive a new `#!py3 Color()` class from the original and override the `HARMONY` property with the name of a suitable color space.
 Color spaces must be either a cylindrical space, a Lab-like color space, or what we will call a regular, rectangular space.
-By this we mean a normal 3 channel color space _usually_ with a range of [0, 1].
-Afterwards, all color color harmony calculations will use the specified color space unless overridden via the method's `space` parameter.
+By "regular" we mean a normal 3 channel color space _usually_ with a range of [0, 1].
+Afterwards, all color harmony calculations will use the specified color space unless overridden via the method's `space` parameter.

 ```py play